-"Commercial solutions opening (CSO)" is a competitive procedure for acquiring innovative commercial products and commercial services, including products, technologies, and services through a competitive selection of solution briefs resulting from a general solicitation and peer review of such solution briefs.
+"Commercial solutions opening (CSO)" is a competitive procedure for acquiring innovative commercial items, including products, technologies, and services through a competitive selection of solution briefs resulting from a general solicitation and peer review of such solution briefs.

-"Innovative" means any item that is ----

-(a) A new technology, process, or method, including research and development as of the date of submission of a solution brief;

-(b) A new application or adaptation of an existing technology, process, or method as of the date of submission of a solution brief;

-(c) An existing product or service within the production/commercialization phase (i.e. after design or development, and before widespread government or commercial adoption); or
+- (a) "Innovative" - (1) Means any item that is- - (i) A new technology, process, or method as of the date of submission of a solution brief; or - (ii) A new application or adaptation of an existing technology, process, or method as of the date of submission of a solution brief. - (2) Includes existing items within the production/commercialization phase (i.e. after design or development, and before widespread government or commercial adoption) as well as new adaptations of existing commercial items.

-(d) A new adaptation of existing commercial products or commercial services.
-(See also the definition of "commercial product" and "commercial service" in FAR 2.101.)